No Problem (2010 film)

-No Problem is a 2010 Indian Hindi-language action comedy film directed by Anees Bazmee and produced by Rajat Rawail and Anil Kapoor.
+No Problem is a 2010 Indian Hindi-language action-comedy film directed by Anees Bazmee and produced by Rajat Rawail and Anil Kapoor.
 The film stars Kapoor himself, Sanjay Dutt, Suniel Shetty, Akshaye Khanna, Paresh Rawal, Sushmita Sen, Kangana Ranaut, Neetu Chandra, and Shakti Kapoor in the lead roles, while Ranjeet, Mukesh Tiwari, Jeetu Verma, Vishwajeet Pradhan, Suresh Menon, and Vijay Raaz are featured in supporting yet crucial roles.
 Shooting began in July 2010.
 It was shot in South Africa and Mumbai.
-No Problem was released worldwide on 10 December 2010, to a negative reception and was underperformed at the box office.
+No Problem was released worldwide on 10 December 2010, to a negative reception and underperformed at the box office.

 A mobile video game based on the film was released by ASTPL.

 Plot

 Yash Ambani and Raj Ambani are small-time crooks and childhood buddies.
 Raj wants to lead an honest life, but Yash always manages to do something that jeopardises Raj's chances of turning over a new leaf.
 When Yash robs the First Village Bank, the innocent bank manager, Zandulal, gets blamed, because he had sheltered Yash and Raj under his roof.
 Zandulal finds out that the two crooks fled to Durban and begs the bank chairman for time to look for the two and prove his innocence.

 In Durban, diamonds worth millions have been stolen from the International Diamond Centre by an underworld gang led by Marcos.
 Senior inspector Arjun Singh is determined to catch Marcos and his gang.
 Arjun is married to Kajal Khurana, the daughter of the commissioner of the police Khurana.
 Kajal has a split personality – she's a loving wife and mother, who for 10 minutes every day transforms into Kamini, a terrifying troublemaker, intent on murdering Arjun.

 Yash and Raj try to avoid Zandulal, who does not realise that they are his neighbours.
 Raj falls in love with Sanjana Khurana, Kajal's younger sister.
 He pretends to be arrogant, wanting her to think that lots of girls are crazy for him.
 After he confesses, however, they plan on getting married.
 At Khurana's house, Zandulal encounters Yash and Raj, threatening to expose them unless they return the money they stole from his bank.
 Cornered, Raj and Yash agree to commit one last robbery.
 They rob a minister's house, minutes before Marcos arrives.
 The minister is tortured and killed, because Marcos cannot find the stolen diamonds.